devanfer02/devanfer02/README.md

 <h1>Hi there 👋, I'm Devan</h1>
 <h2>A person who has interest in competitive programming and backend developer</h2>

 - 🌱 I’m currently learning backend, such as laravel, node js and competitive programming too.
-Right now, i'm also learning [algorithm and data structure](https://github.com/devanfer02/Algorithm-Data-Structure).

 - 👯 I’m looking to collaborate with frontend developers so i can make use of my trash shitty api

 <h3 align="left">Connect with me:</h3>